akashrana88645/ChatManagerApp/README.md

 # Create React Chat App

-This is the Hosting Page [My Chat App](https://sayanghoshofficial.github.io/my-chat-app)
+This is the Hosting Page [(https://akashrana88645.github.io/ChatManagerApp/)]

 ## Sign In Page